 Next, add more melted chocolate to the top.
 You can sprinkle them with a little coarse salt here, or wait until they're hardened.

-Stick them in the freezer for a few minutes, or the fridge for a little bit longer to harden.
-Alternately, you can leave them at room temperature to harden in a couple hours.
+Finally, stick your almond butter cups in the freezer for a few minutes, or the fridge for 30 minutes to an hour to harden.
+Alternately, you can leave them at room temperature to firm up in a couple hours.

 This is the part where the muffin tin works well.
 You can put the whole muffin tin in the fridge or freezer and not worry about them tipping over and spilling.
 Or, put the individual cups on a plate.
 Your choice.

 Okay, so the basic idea is super simple, right?
 Chocolate, nut butter, chocolate, harden.
 Done.
 But there are a few tips and tricks you might be interested in knowing.

-- Looking for a heart shaped peanut butter cup?
-Put a little ball of aluminum foil between one side of the paper cup and the muffin tin to create a heart shape.
-Perfect for Valentine's day, right?
+- You can make a heart shaped peanut butter cup by putting a little ball of aluminum foil between one side of the paper cup and the muffin tin (see the heart shape below).